-- The Out-of-Network Provider can charge you the difference between their bill and the Plan's Maximum Allowed Amount (this is "Balance Billing"), plus any Deductible, Coinsurance or Copayments.
+- The Out-of-Network Provider can charge you the difference between their bill and the Plan's Maximum Allowed Amount (this is "Balance Billing"), plus any Deductible, Coinsurance or Copayments unless your claim involves a Surprise Billing Claim.
 Thus, you may have higher cost sharing amounts (i.e., Deductibles, Coinsurance, and Copayments).
 A determination that Covered Services are Medically Necessary, or even precertification, do not prevent an Out-of-Network Provider from Balance Billing. - 2.
-You will have to pay for services that are not MedicallyNecessary. - 3.
-You will have to pay for non-Covered Services. - 4.
-You may have to file claims. - 5.
+You may have higher cost sharing amounts (i.e., Deductibles, Coinsurance, and/or Copayments) unless your claim involves a Surprise Billing Claim; - 3.
+You will have to pay for services that are not MedicallyNecessary. - 4.
+You will have to pay for non-Covered Services. - 5.
+You may have to file claims. - 6.
 You must make sure any necessary Pre-certification is done.
 (Please see "Getting Approval for Benefits" for more details.)